Cerebras/csl-examples/README.rst

 The material in the `examples` folder should be studied last.
 It contains six sample applications, each of which solves a specific problem:

-* `gemv`: This is arguably the simples application and therefore a good place to start.
+* `gemv`: This is arguably the simplest application and therefore a good place to start.
 It implements generalized matrix-vector multiplication in about 100 lines of CSL.
 * `wide-multiplication`: Implements multiplication of two 128-bit unsigned integers in approximately 100 lines of CSL.
 * `FFT`: Implements 1D and 2D Discrete Fourier Transforms, DFT in 400+ lines of CSL.
 * `residual`: Computes the norm of the residual of  a matrix-vector multiplication.
 Builds on GEMV.
 Approximately 500 lines of CSL.